 How to Optimize Your Content for Google Discover?

 Google Discover has been making quite an impact on the social world since 2018.
-The Google Discover is the newest addition in the Google family, being the predecessor of Google Feed.
+The newest addition in the Google family, being the predecessor of Google Feed.

 Google Discover provides far better access to relevant topics, without even searching for it.
 It projects out various content on different topics catering to the needs of every user.